 My advice for first-trimester hiking is much the same as for hiking while pregnant at any stage.
 The only difference is that your center of gravity might not be off by much.
-It’s likely you haven’t grown a lot.
+Likely, you haven’t grown a lot.
 But all the other rules still apply.

 Always talk to your care provider first.
 It may get annoying to hear over and over again but ask about getting a physical before you go hiking to see that you and baby are in good shape.
 Just get an “okay” from your doctor/midwife and you’re ready to go.

 While pregnant, you need to drink twice as much water as before you were pregnant.
 When you go hiking, you’ll need to increase that even more.
 Staying hydrated will help replenish all the water you lose when you sweat.
 It will also prevent muscle cramps.

 Keeping your blood sugar up while you’re hiking is crucial as well.
 As soon as you realize you’re getting hungry, have a snack.
 It can be a trail mix or a protein bar.
 Anything small, healthy, and easy to eat will do.